Anshul-Gupta24/Neural-Machine-Translation/README.md

 #### Note:

 #### addtokens.py adds a start token at the start of every target sentence.
-#### For a sanity check, you can use reverse.py to generate the reverse of every source sentence as the target language.
+#### For a sanity check, you can use reverse.py to generate the reverse of every source sentence as the target language. </br> </br>

+### References
+#### Cho, K., Van Merriënboer, B., Gulcehre, C., Bahdanau, D., Bougares, F., Schwenk, H., & Bengio, Y. (2014).
+Learning phrase representations using RNN encoder-decoder for statistical machine translation. arXiv preprint arXiv:1406.1078.